 - Next up, use binding/sync + eject + power button together to power ON the Xbox console until you hear 2 beeps.
 Release the buttons.

-- Plugin the USB flash drive to the console.
+- Plugin the USB flash drive into the console.

 - Select “Offline System Update” from the options.

-The process will take some time, however, if successful, you will get a hold of your console fixing the Xbox stuck on the green loading screen issue for good.
+The process will take some time; however, if successful, you will get a hold of your console to fix the Xbox stuck on the green loading screen issue for good.

-You tried resetting to factory defaults, hard reset, and even did an offline system update but to no avail.
+You tried resetting to factory defaults, hard resetting and even did an offline system update but to no avail.
 Assuming that nothing’s left on the software side to test, it is likely a hardware issue.
-It could be anything from a corrupted hard disk or physical or liquid damage and so on.
-You can try using an external hard drive to substitute for an internal drive.
+It could be anything from a corrupted hard disk or physical or liquid damage.
+You can use an external hard drive to substitute for an internal one.
 You can also report the issue to Microsoft or the retailer you bought it from for a resolution.

 I hope you must have been able to fix the issue by now.
 If not, you can always report the issue to a service center or checkout with Xbox Support first before proceeding further.